cescoffier/quarkus-langchain4j-workshop/docs/docs/step-06.md

 ## Testing the application

 Let's see if everything works as expected.
-If you stopped the application, restart it with the following command:
+==If you stopped the application, restart it with the following command:==

 ```shell
 ./mvnw quarkus:dev
 ```

+!!! important "Podman or Docker"
-It requires Podman or Docker to automatically start a PostgreSQL database.
+    The application requires Podman or Docker to automatically start a PostGreSQL database.
     So make sure you have one of them installed and running.

 When the application starts, it will ingest the documents into the vector store.

 You can use the dev UI to verify the ingestion like we did in the previous step.
 But, let's test the chatbot.
-Open your browser and go to `http://localhost:8080`.
+==Open your browser and go to `http://localhost:8080`.
-Ask a question to the chatbot and see if it retrieves the relevant segments and builds a cohesive answer.
+Ask a question to the chatbot and see if it retrieves the relevant segments and builds a cohesive answer.==

 ## Advanced RAG